Wizard of Oz ruby slippers become most valuable movie memorabilia ever sold

 On Saturday (7 December), it was confirmed that the slippers had been bought for $28m (£22m), nearly 10 times the amount that was expected.

-Auctioneers for Heritage Auctions described the slippers as the “Holy Grail of Hollywood memorabilia”, stating that the winning bid – roughly $25m (£20m) above the predicted ceiling of $3m (£2.35m)– made them the most valuable item of film memorabilia ever sold at auction.
+Auctioneers for Heritage Auctions described the slippers as the “holy grail of Hollywood memorabilia”, stating that the winning bid – roughly $25m above the predicted ceiling of $3m – made them the most valuable item of film memorabilia ever sold at auction.

 While filming The Wizard of Oz, Garland wore several different copies of the red-coloured shoes, though only four are believed to have survived to this day.